 How to divide Cypripedium hybrids

-I hope that these instructions will give you a good insight into how I work with all of my plants every few years in order to keep them growing well.
+I hope that these instructions will give you a good insight into how I work with all of my garden orchids every few years in order to keep them growing well.
 In this way you can achieve more than hundred flowering shoots within less than ten years (see this example).
 And your neighbour might be happy about a division, too!

 You can also watch a video about this topic.